NVriezen/ZelMigrationGuide/source/unity/gameobjects.rst

 **GameObjects** in **Unity** always have a name and a transform component.
 In the **Zel Game Engine** you can still create this same setup yourself, since the source code is open.
 You can make changes however you like.

 However in the **Zel Game Engine** when you create an **Entity** it has no components attached to it yet.
-You can easily attach the built in Transform Component to it.
+You can easily attach the built-in Transform Component to it.
 This can be done in the following way.

 .. code-block:: cpp